What Is Acid Reflux?

 - The consumption of very large meals (eating so much that you feel excessively full), laying down on your back too soon after eating a large meal and consuming food before you sleep can all cause acid reflux in varying degrees.

-The above are common causes of acid reflux.
+The above are common causes of acid reflux that could lead a person to purchasing acid reflux tablets or otherwise to research an acid reflux treatment.
 There are also a series of different risk factors that are associated with the causes of acid reflux:

 - Being overweight/obesity